-To get close-up images of the lunar surface, the later part of the Ranger program would be used.
+To get close-up images of the lunar surface, the latter part of the Ranger program would be used.
 These probes would use the impactor method that the Soviet Luna-2 pioneered.
 The program would be done in 3 blocks or phases with the first block of Ranger 1 and 2 testing the systems without trying for the moon, the following Rangers in block 2 and 3 all aimed at the moon.

 But things didn’t get off to good start with Rangers 1 thru 6, failing through a variety reason from launch failures to missing the moon completely.
 At one point, it was called the “shoot and hope” program.

 It wasn’t until the block 3 missions that they had had the first success with Rangers 7,8 and 9 working as planned.
 The block 3 ranger probes had 6 TV cameras, each with different lenses, fields of view, exposure settings and scan rates.

 During the final, few seconds of the flight at a height of about 600m, the images captured were 1000 times better than could be obtained from earth-based telescopes with the TV images transmitted back to earth live until the probe impacted the surface.